 How to get there?

-We do recommend the second option during high season (July-August) since the road can be really crowded with cars…
+We do recommend the second option during high season (July-August) since traffic might be heavy.

 Facts about the hike